TehShrike/communal-checklist/readme.md

 ## To do

+- allow reordering of items
+- store seen lists in localstorage
 - support deleting categories
-- add a note about why you should only share the "share" link
-- update the animated gifs
-- store seen lists in localstorage